crate/crash/DEVELOP.rst

 - Create a tag by running ``./devtools/create_tag.sh``

-- ``create_tag.sh`` pushes a new tag to Github, that triggers a Github action which releases the new version to PyPi.
+- ``create_tag.sh`` pushes a new tag to Github, that triggers a Github action which releases the new version to PyPI.

+- Designate the new release on GitHub at https://github.com/crate/crash/releases

+- Run the ``crash_standalone`` job on Jenkins in order to produce and publish a self-contained executable to https://cdn.crate.io/downloads/releases/

 - Archive docs for old releases (see below)